François Gendron

-After the Parti Québécois returned to the opposition benches after the 1985 elections, he was the Deputy Opposition House Leader from 1985 to 1987 and 1989 to 1994 and the Opposition House Leader from 1987 to 1989.
-He was also the critic after the 1989 elections for education, municipal and regional affairs.
+When the Parti Québécois returned to the opposition benches after the 1985 election, he was the Deputy Opposition House Leader from 1985 to 1987 and 1989 to 1994 and the Opposition House Leader from 1987 to 1989.
+He was also named opposition critic after the 1989 election for education, municipal and regional affairs.

-When the Parti Québécois returned to power in 1994 with Jacques Parizeau as their leader, he was named Minister of Natural resources and the Deputy Government House Leader.
+After the Parti Québécois returned to power in 1994 with Jacques Parizeau as their leader, he was named Minister of Natural resources and the Deputy Government House Leader.
 In 1996, he was named the Government Chair Caucus.
-He remained in that position after the 1998 elections until 2002 where he was briefly the Minister of Forest Management and rurality and then the Minister of Natural Resources.
+He remained in that position after the 1998 election until 2002 where he was briefly the Minister of Forest Management and rurality and then the Minister of Natural Resources.

-Gendron was re-elected in the 2003 and 2007 general elections and was the National Assembly's Third Vice-President (Third Deputy Speaker of the House) from 2003 to 2007.
+Gendron was re-elected in the 2003 and 2007 general election and was the National Assembly's Third Vice-president (Third Deputy Speaker of the House) from 2003 to 2007.

 On May 9, 2007, Gendron was elected acting leader of the Parti Québécois over Marie Malavoy, following the resignation of André Boisclair.

 During his tenure as acting leader, he played a major role in the adoption of the 2007 budget tabled by Liberal Finance Minister Monique Jérôme-Forget, as it was during a Liberal minority government.
 The Parti Québécois had requested additional funding for health, education and the regions as well as a reduction of the income tax cuts that were planned by the Liberals to be $950 million.
 The Liberals accepted an increase total funding of $111 million without reducing the tax cut and have increased taxes for oil and bank companies.
 Gendron and the PQ mentioned that the funding was not sufficient to vote for the budget, but only Gendron, House Leader Diane Lemieux and Finance critic François Legault took part of the vote in which the budget passed 46–44 on June 1, 2007.

 On August 20, 2007, an article from La Presse reported that Gendron would replace Diane Lemieux as the House Leader of the second opposition group when the National Assembly of Quebec resumed in October 2007.